imperva/dsfkit/README.md

     <td>1.7.30
     </td>
     <td>
+      1. Added internal support for Sonar version 4.19.
+Set the variable ‘sonar_version’ to 4.19 to use it.
+      <br/>2.
 Added internal support for DRA version 15.0.
 Set the variable ‘dra_version’ to 15.0 to use it.
     </td>
   </tr>